HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 While working on a React App, following these coding conventions will give you a better development experience

-## Visual Studio Code is Highly Recommended as IDE
+## VS Code is Highly Recommended as IDE

 Visual Studio Code has several features that a React developer loves.
 It gives a lot of useful extensions to make the development environment better.
 For React, here are some useful extensions which will assist you during development